mohammed-salman-m2/smart-chatbot/README.md

 ---

 ## Conversation History
 The chatbot logs all interactions in a CSV file (`chat_log.csv`).
-This history allows users to review past conversations.
-You can also view the conversation history by selecting the "Conversation History" option from the sidebar.
+This history allows users to review past conversations. <br>You can also view the conversation history by selecting the "Conversation History" option from the sidebar.

 ---

 ## Contributing
 Contributions are welcome!
-Feel free to fork the repository, create a feature branch, and submit a pull request.
-If you encounter any bugs or have feature suggestions, please open an issue.
+Feel free to fork the repository, create a feature branch, and submit a pull request. <br> If you encounter any bugs or have feature suggestions, please open an issue.

 ---